exoplatform/exo-documentation/docs/Customizing_site.rst

 .. _RegisterNewlyCreatedCSS:

-5. Register the newly created CSS in the above step for the Default skin which is currently used by the Intranet site under the ``gatein-resources.xml``.
+5. Register the newly created CSS in the above step for the Enterprise skin which is currently used by the Intranet site under the ``gatein-resources.xml``.